RTTA committee meeting minutes

 4.1 BA Planner has sent a shopping list of ‘dos and don’ts’.

-We are waiting for a summary from the EA.
+We are still waiting for a summary from the EA.

 5.0 Website – all looks okay – Sharon is doing a good job.